 For thus says the Lord of hosts:

-In verses 8 and 9, Jehovah speaks, giving why it is urgent to flee from Babylon and return to Jerusalem.
+In verses 8 and 9, Jehovah spoke, giving reasons why it was urgent to flee from Babylon and return to Jerusalem.

 “He sent Me after glory,